eaglewyng/RobotSoccer/robot/motion/src/motion/scripts/readme.md

 if the ball is moving over a certain magnitude, and if the ball is slower than the threshold it will call `getBehindBall_default` to attempt to get the ball on the other side (and also to prevent stalemates in the case that the other robot is not going after the ball).
+7. `pidloop` is where the motion control happens.
+I (@eaglewyng) wish I could tell you a bit more about it, but motion control is not my expertise.
+It uses PID controls for x, y, and theta depending on which `var` is passed in, and did a rather good job in our competitions (although it was sometimes fidgity).
+It could probably use some improvement to make it more precise.

 There is also a `watchdog` function that will tell the robot to stop if new location information has not been received within a half second.
 This is to prevent the robot from running into the wall in the event of a communications failure or perhaps damaging the